Walleclipse/Walleclipse.github.io/_posts/2019-09-11-AdaptableHRC.md

 video: https://www.youtube.com/watch?v=LgtkWJ_oCR0
 ---

-This paper introduces a method for predicting human trajectories and intentions using a multi-task model adaptable to diverse individuals.
-The proposed approach offers high flexibility and generalizability, enabling rapid integration into human-robot collaboration systems for user-defined tasks.
+This paper proposes a multi-task model for predicting human trajectories and intentions, offering flexibility and adaptability for rapid integration into human-robot collaboration systems.